nitad54448/yappari-5-1/README.md

 Change the default values and the limits for electrical parameters of the model.
 Adapt these values for your use cases.

     drt_search
-will calculate a number of [DRTs](https://github.com/nitad54448/yappari-5-1#drt-active-datasets) in the range defined by the user and reconstruct all the impedance sets.
+will calculate a number of DRTs in the range defined by the user and reconstruct all the impedance sets.
 The best lambda parameter based on the minim squared error between the calculated and experimental sets will be shown.
-The interval of lambda will be scaned in log spacing over the interval specified by the user.
+The interval of lambda will be scaned in log spacing over the interval specified by the user (for Gold optimization, the adjusting parameter is the number of iterations).
 The window that appears allow you to set the DRT value (you may need to resize the window, depending on your screen resolution)

     drt_explore
-This will calculate and plot a 3D graph with all DRTs as a function of lambda, like this graph.
+This will calculate and plot a 3D graph with all DRTs as a function of lambda (or iterations), like this graph.
 Be patient, it takes time.
 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/explore_lambda.png)
 For Tikhonov or Fisk the parameter changed is Lambda while for Gold optimization you need to specify the number of iterations.